In the Spotlight

-Screening and referral for medical issues including TBI, depression, etc.
+Screening and referral for medical issues, including TBI, depression, etc.

 VA mobile apps

 Posttraumatic Stress Disorder (PTSD) is a serious mental health condition that affects many Veterans.
-VA provides multiple mobile apps that provide self-help, education, and support following trauma.
+VA has multiple mobile apps that provide self-help, education, and support following trauma.
 These apps are not intended to replace needed professional care.
 VA's self-help apps include:

-PTSD Coach helps you learn about and cope with symptoms related to PTSD that commonly occur after trauma.
+PTSD Coach: Helps you learn about and cope with symptoms related to PTSD that commonly occur after trauma.

-Mindfulness Coach helps you learn how to ground yourself in the present moment, and it can help you cope better with unpleasant thoughts and emotions.
+Mindfulness Coach: Helps you learn how to ground yourself in the present moment, and it can help you cope better with unpleasant thoughts and emotions.

 My HealtheVet offers online screening tools to evaluate their mental health.
 If you think you might suffer from depression or PTSD, the screenings are an easy way to spot the signs of a serious illness.
-The results are not recorded anywhere and you can share what you learn with your health care team.
+The results are not recorded anywhere, and you can share what you learn with your health care team.
 Mental health professionals can then help you decide your next steps.

 VA recognizes the many challenges women Veterans face during reintegration.
 Stressors such as feeling alone, adjusting to civilian life, reclaiming family roles, loss of military title and redeployment anxieties are all normal struggles.
-Not every transition is the same and no matter the level of difficulty, VA is committed to providing resources and services that help women Veterans reestablish their lives with support and dignity.
+Not every transition is the same, and no matter the level of difficulty, VA is committed to providing resources and services that help women Veterans reestablish their lives with support and dignity.